cs411-alawini/fa22-cs411-A-team013-iloveCS411/doc/ERdesign.md

 1. NetId: a unique identifier to distinguish between users.
 This should be a string attribute and primary key for this table.
 NetId will serve as the username for login page.
 2. Password: a string attribute, password for login the platform.
-3. UserType: a enumerate attribute with values `Student` or `Professor`.
+3. UserType: an enumerate attribute with values `Student` or `Professor`.
 This is to identify whether the user is a student or professor.

 This entity is designed according to the assumptions:
 1. Every user in this platform will have a unique NetId and cannot be modified, regradless of their identity (student or professor).